What are the downsides to electric cars?

 You can’t drive as far in an electric car

 Although battery technology is improving all the time, this is a fact at the moment.
-The best electric cars now have ranges of around 300 miles between charges.
-But many have a range of just 100 miles or less between charges, which means they are much more suited for use in cities and on short, local journeys, rather than for long-distance travel.
+The best electric cars now have ranges of well over 300 miles between charges.
+But many have a range of just 150 miles or less between charges, which means they are much more suited for use in cities and on short, local journeys, rather than for long-distance travel.
 And to recharge them, they need at least half an hour of charging at a dedicated, high voltage charging point - the kind you see at motorway services.
 Compare that with the time it takes to fill the tank of a petrol or diesel-engined car and the fact that many new cars can now go 500 miles or more between refills and it’s obvious that fossil fuels still have a distinct advantage in this area.
 Using the heater or air con in an electric car will also have an impact on their range, and batteries hold less charge when it’s cold.

 There aren’t enough charging points